The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Eve's strategies where Eq. ( ) holds

 Here, we pay attention to a relation,

-Thus, the probability that Alice detects $|r_{1}\rangle_{\mbox{ AC}}$ to the probability that she perceives $|r_{4}\rangle_{\mbox{ AC}}$ is one to one.
+Thus, the probability that Alice detects $|r_{1}\rangle_{\mbox{ AC}}$ to the probability that she finds $|r_{4}\rangle_{\mbox{ AC}}$ is one to one.
 Hence, the probability that Eve guesses right at a random secret bit Alice obtains is given by

 This implies that Eve obtains a completely random bit, and therefore there is no correlation between Eve and Alice's bits.
 Hence, Eve cannot gain any information although she eavesdrops on the transmission from Alice to Bob.